A Crank-Nicolson type minimization scheme for a hyperbolic free boundary problem: Introduction

 He constructed a weak solution to this problem using a minimizing method in the spirit of the discrete Morse flow.
 Moreover, two of the present authors, Ginder and Svadlenka, dealt with a hyperbolic free boundary problem under a volume constraint in \cite{[G-S]}.
 They constructed a weak solution in the one dimensional setting, again using the discrete Morse flow.
+The analysis of hyperbolic obstacle problems based on this variational framework of discrete Morse flow was significantly extended to nonlocal problems (with fractional Laplacian) and to semilinear problems in a vector-valued setting by the group of Bonafini, Novaga and Orlandi in the papers \cite{[BNO], [BLNO]}.

 The technique used in this paper is similar to the discrete Morse flow used in the above papers, but it has some distinct differences.
 We now explain our approach, together with the organization of the paper.
 The first step is to consider the minimization, within the set